 1. Introduction

 In this project, we will discuss the performance of different hyper-parameters tuning methods on two distinct models, i.e. Convolutional neural network Neural Network (CNN) and Multilayer Perceptrons (MLP).
 We will discuss in-depth the effects of hyper-parameters of neural networks on the converge rate and accuracy.
 Ranging from different optimizers and learning rates, we would also like to determine which is the most suitable parameters for CNN and MLP in terms of the training speed, test accuracy and test loss.
-We would like to discuss the impact of hyperparameters in terms of model accuracy and computation cost.
+We would like to discuss the impact of hyperparameters in terms of model accuracy and computation cost We would like to discuss the impact of hyperparameters in terms of model accuracy and computation cost

 2. Data Description